Babar Azam: Rise in shorter formats and breaking records

 Babar Azam was selected in the home series against the West Indies in 2016.
-In the first match of the ODI series he scored his maiden international century, scoring 120 off 131 balls and winning his first man of the match award.
-In the second ODI, he scored another century, this time scoring 123 off 126 balls, and helping Pakistan to put up a total of more than 330.
-In the third and final ODI of the series Azam ended up scoring a third consecutive century (117 from 106).
-He also broke the record for scoring the most runs (360) in a three match ODI series.
+In the first match of the ODI series he scored his maiden international century, scoring 120 off 131 balls and earning his first man of the Match award.
+In the second ODI, he scored another century, this time scoring 123 off 126 balls, and contributing to Pakistan's total of over 330 runs.
+In the third and final ODI of the series Azam scored a third consecutive century (117 from 106).
+He also set the record for most runs (360) in a three match ODI series.
 He became the only batsman to score 350+ runs in a three match ODI series.

 He made his Test debut for Pakistan against the West Indies in Dubai on 13 October 2016 and scored 69 runs in his first innings.
 He was the first player to score a fifty on his Test debut through a day/night Test.

-On 19 January 2017, in the third ODI against Australia, Azam became then joint-fastest player to score 1,000 runs in ODIs and then fastest for Pakistan in his 21st innings before his national record and world record was eclipsed by his compatriot Fakhar Zaman.
+On 19 January 2017, in the third ODI against Australia, Azam became then joint-fastest player to score 1,000 runs in ODIs and then fastest for Pakistan in his 21st innings before his record was later surpassed by his compatriot Fakhar Zaman.
 He scored a century in the fifth ODI, which was only the second century ever scored by a Pakistani batsman in Australia after Zaheer Abbas in 1981.
 He also entered the top 10 batsmen's ranking in ODIs for the first time ever.

-Sarfaraz Ahmed replaced Azhar Ali as Pakistan's ODI team captain against the West Indies after Azhar Ali stepped down from the captaincy after a humiliating defeat against Australia in ODI series.
-He scored an unbeaten 125 in the 2nd ODI of the three–match ODI series at Providence Stadium, Guyana.
+Sarfaraz Ahmed replaced Azhar Ali as Pakistan's ODI team captain against the West Indies after Azhar Ali stepped down from the captaincy after a defeat against Australia in ODI series.
+Babar Azam scored an unbeaten 125 in the 2nd ODI of the three–match ODI series at Providence Stadium, Guyana.
 Azam along with Imad Wasim put on an unbeaten 99 runs partnership which helped Pakistan to a total of 282.
-Meanwhile, Azam also broke the record of scoring the most runs after the first 25 ODI innings in this match.

 In the Champions Trophy 2017, Azam scored 46 off 52 balls in the final match against India.
 After a successful Champions trophy tour, ICC sent the World XI team in Pakistan where they played three T20I matches.
 Azam was the top runs-getter in the series, scoring 179.
 In the first T20I played at Gaddafi Stadium, Lahore, he scored 86 playing only 52 balls, and won his first Man of the match award in T20Is, helping Pakistan win the match by 20 runs.